Notorious (1946)

 Did You Know?

 Trivia | After filming had ended, Cary Grant kept the famous UNICA key.
 A few years later he gave the key to his great friend and co-star Ingrid Bergman, saying that the key had given him luck and hoped it would do the same for her.
-Many years later, at a tribute to Director Sir Alfred Hitchcock, Bergman went off-script and presented the key to him, to his surprise and delight.
+Many years later, at a tribute to director Sir Alfred Hitchcock, Bergman went off-script and presented the key to him, to his surprise and delight.
 See more » |

-Goofs | When Devlin and Alicia go to find Sebastian riding horses, there is a quick two second shot of all four characters next to each other on horses and two arms are visible walking the horses of Sebastian and the woman he is riding with.
+Goofs | When Devlin and Alicia go to find Sebastian riding horses, there is a quick two-second shot of all four characters next to each other on horses and two arms are visible walking the horses of Sebastian and the woman with whom he is riding.
 See more » |

 Movie Connections | Edited into Dead Men Don't Wear Plaid (1982).
 See more » |